Home > Analyses > Consumer Cyclical > The Home Depot, Inc.

 score analysis

-The company scores very favorably on return on equity and assets, indicating strong profitability and asset use.
-However, debt-to-equity, price-to-earnings, and price-to-book scores remain very unfavorable to unfavorable, reflecting concerns about leverage and market valuation.
-Discounted cash flow shows moderate appeal.
+The company scores very favorably on return on equity and assets, reflecting strong profitability.
+However, debt-to-equity, price-to-earnings, and price-to-book scores are weak, indicating potential valuation and leverage concerns.

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score places The Home Depot well within the safe zone, indicating a low risk of bankruptcy and solid financial stability:
+The Altman Z-Score places The Home Depot firmly in the safe zone, signaling a low risk of bankruptcy:

 altman z score analysis